fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > The community of the jinn race were like those of humans, but then corruption and injustice among them increased and all warnings sent by God were ignored.
 Consequently, God sent his angels to battle the infidel jinn.
 Just a few survived, and were ousted to far islands or to the mountains.
 With the revelation of Islam, the jinn were given a new chance to access salvation.
 However, because of their prior creation, the jinn would attribute themselves to a superiority over humans and envy them for their place and rank on earth.
 > Jinn can be bad and they also can be good jinn who are righteous and who worship God alone.

-There is a rule for the Jinn not to cross the barrier between their world and our world, and the tresspassers will be asked for it.
+There is a rule for the jinn not to cross the barrier between their world and human world, and the tresspassers will be asked for it.

 ### Who are the Jinn?

-Allah created jinns from smokeless fire🔥, the edge of the flame.
+Allah created jinns from smokeless fire 🔥, the edge of the flame.
 Jinn live in the same earth as we do but they are hidden from our sight.
-Humans cannot see jinn, jinn can see humans but the cannot see angels.
+Humans cannot see jinn, jinn can see humans but they cannot see angels.

 The lives of jinn are very similar to the humans, they eat, they drink, they marry, they have their children, and even they are instructed and guided the same way as humans.
 We can clearly understand this statement by the following verse of Surah Al-An’am.